Deadlift Assistance Exercises – Introduction

 Farmer’s walks involve lifting a pair of kettlebells or dumbbells and then walking as far as you can.

-This simple exercise is one of the best ways to develop your grip strength.
+This simple exercise is one of the best assistance exercises to develop your grip strength.

 Focusing on the top part of a deadlift allows you to lift more weight, which will increase strength and muscle mass.